Vadzim-Stsiapanau/spark_demo/README.md

 ```
 command.
 After install all staff you need like jupyter notebook, pandas, numpy, pyspark(you can easily find guides in the Web).

+### Msvcr100.dll

+If you have Visual Studio c++ skip this step.
+If you don't have dollow this guide https://www.computer-setup.ru/msvcr100-dll-chto-eto-za-oshibka-kak-ispravit?ysclid=l84uyxs1qq310355183 to install Msvcr100.dll.

 ## Installation guide